 - Digital Integrated Intelligence (Di2): In 2009, Shimano launched its Di2 electronic shifting system, which uses an electronic motor to shift gears instead of a mechanical cable.
 This technology provides precise and consistent shifting, and can be customized to suit the rider’s preferences.
 Later in 2014, they brought it to the XTR mountain groupsets.

 - Semi-wireless shifting: In 2021, Shimano introduced new generations of semi-wireless Ultegra Di2 (R8100) and Dura-Ace Di2 (R9200) groupsets.
-It removed cables from the shifters to the battery.
+It removed cables routed from the shifters to the battery.

 These are just a few examples of Shimano’s technological breakthroughs.
 You can check them all on the Shimano History page.